Esri/workforce-scripts/README.md

 With Conda:
 4. Install Anaconda
 5. Run `conda env create --file environment.yml` to create the virtual environment with the correct dependencies
-6. Run `conda activate worker-scripts` to activate the environment
+6. Run `conda activate workforce-scripts` to activate the environment

 You should now be able to run all scripts in the `scripts` folder (provided you use the correct arguments) and notebooks in the `notebooks` folder